phoreproject/Phore-iOS/README.md

 # Phore-iOS
 Welcome to the Phore Mobile Wallet for iOS.
-This Wallet is built with React Native using the Create React Native App CLI.
+This Wallet is built with React Native using the React-Native CLI.

 More information at https://github.com/react-community/create-react-native-app.

 ```

-npm install -g create-react-native-app
+npm install -g react-native-cli

 ```

+You should also have [yarn](https://yarnpkg.com) installed on your system.

 ##### Note: This app is currently under development and is not complete.